Amateur Photography Contest Banner

 Contest Rules | Prizes & Sponsors | Contest Terms and Conditions | Submit your photos | Galleries of Past Winners

-Below are the details from the most recent contest:
+Below are the details from 2024.
+Check back in summer 2025 for the next contest.

 The contest is free and open to all amateur photographers.
 Contest prize packages have been generously donated.
 Check out the prizes and sponsors.
 For more information or questions about entries, contact the California Coastal Commission at coast4u@coastal.ca.gov.